browserengineering/book/book/animations.md

 To raster the composited layer, draw all of its display items to this surface.
-The only tricky part is the need to offset by the top and left of the composited bounds, since the surface bounds don't include that offset.
-To do that, subtract the offset so that the display items execute in the *local coordinate space* of the surface.
+The only tricky part is the need to offset by the top and left of the composited bounds, since the surface bounds don't include that offset:

 ``` {.python}
 class CompositedLayer: